WCMQ-FM: History

-That ended in 1974.
-The station decided to serve Miami's growing Hispanic community.
+That ended in 1974, when the station decided to serve Miami's growing Hispanic community.
 The language switched to Spanish and the station began playing oldies that were well-known in Cuba, Puerto Rico and the Dominican Republic from past decades.
-The station changed its call sign to WCMQ.
-CMQ 640 AM was one of the most popular radio stations in Havana in the 1950s and 60s.
+The station changed its call sign to WCMQ, named after CMQ (640 AM), one of the most popular radio stations in Havana prior to 1960.
 Over time, the oldies were reduced as WCMQ began concentrating on Spanish classic hits from more recent decades.

-On April 1, 2012, WCMQ-FM changed its format from Spanish classic hits to salsa music, branded as "Zeta 92".
+On April 1, 2012, WCMQ-FM changed its format from Spanish classic hits to salsa music, branded as "Zeta 92.3".

 On October 31, 2019, the radio began playing an occasional English-language hit amid the Spanish-language music, with the focus being on songs from the 1970s through 1990s.